Proven-Paradox/shaper-system/Handbook.md

 #### Intelligent Avoidance
 You’ve mastered how to avoid attacks by predicting their path.
 You may use your Mind in place of Finesse to determine your Physical Defense.

-#### Intuitive Aim
-You've developed an intuitive sense of when the right time to strike is.
-You may use your Soul in place of Finesse to determine your Physical Offense.

 #### Lucky
 You're just lucky sometimes.
 You may reroll a number of d10s equal to 2 + your [Hero Tier](#hero-tier).
 Your rerolls refresh after you spend six hours not using any.
 You still cannot reroll dice that have already been rerolled, either through this Talent or through Boon/Bane.